taichi-dev/taichi/docs/taichicon.rst

  - API proposals (e.g., "I think the ``Matrix`` class needs to be refactored.
 Here are my thoughts ...")
  - Applications (e.g., "I wrote a new fluid solver using Taichi and would like to share ...")
  - Integrations (e.g., "Here's how I integrated Taichi into Blender ...")
- - Internal designs (e.g., "How a new backend is implemented.")
+ - Internal designs (e.g., "How a new backend is implemented")
  - ...

 The body of a TaichiCon talk should be 10 min.